sdiehl/wiwinwlh/tutorial.md

 Curve25519 Diffie-Hellman
 -------------------------

-Curve25519 is widely used Diffie-Hellman function suitable for a wide variety of applications.
+Curve25519 is a widely used Diffie-Hellman function suitable for a wide variety of applications.
 Private and public keys using Curve25519 are 32 bytes each.
-Elliptic curve Diffie-Hellman in which two parties can exchange their public keys in the clear and generate a shared secret which can be used to share information across a secure channel.
+Elliptic curve Diffie-Hellman is a protocol in which two parties can exchange their public keys in the clear and generate a shared secret which can be used to share information across a secure channel.

-A private key is a large integral value is multiplied by the base point on the curve to generate the public key.
+A private key is a large integral value which is multiplied by the base point on the curve to generate the public key.
 Going to backwards from a public key requires one to solve the elliptic curve discrete logarithm which is believed to be computationally infeasible.